cczhu/baseband/docs/baseband/code_struct/vdif.rst

     >>> isinstance(header, vhdr.VDIFHeader3)
     True

-Modern VDIF headers are composed of 8 "words", each 32 bits long.
-Words 0 - 3
-have fixed meanings, but words 4 - 7 hold optional "extended user data" that is telescope or experiment-specific.
-The layout of this data is specified by its "extended-data version" (EDV) in word 4, bit 24, and registered EDV formats are found on the `VDIF specification site <http://www.vlbi.org/vdif/>`_.
 Baseband pairs each EDV format with its own header class (:class:`~baseband.vdif.header.VDIFHeader3` is for ``EDV = 0x03``, or NRAO data), and currently accommodates EDVs 1 through 4, as well as the 4-word legacy VDIF header and Mark 5B headers transformed into VDIF (``EDV = 0xab``).

 :meth:`VDIFHeader.fromfile() <!baseband.vdif.VDIFHeader.fromfile>`,
 :meth:`VDIFHeader.fromvalues() <!baseband.vdif.VDIFHeader.fromkeys>`, and
 :meth:`VDIFHeader.fromvalues() <!baseband.vdif.VDIFHeader.fromvalues>` are class